-Lotton An arrangement which actisfies the statutory description of Lottery An arrangement which satisfies the statutory description of either a simple lottery or a complex lottery in Section 14 of the Act.
-Lottery Tickets Tickets that must: Identify the promoting society • State the price of the ticket, which must be the same for all tickets State the name and address of the member of the Society who is designated as having responsibility at the Society for the promotion of the lottery, or, if there is one, the external lottery manager; and • State the date of the draw, or enable the date of the draw to be determined.
+Γ- Lottery An arrangement which satisfies the statutory description of either a simple lottery or a complex lottery in Section 14 of the Act.
+Lottery Tickets Tickets that must: , Identify the promoting society State the price of the ticket, which must be the same for all tickets State the name and address of the member of the Society who is designated as having responsibility at the Society for the promotion of the lottery, or, if there is one, the external lottery manager; and State the date of the draw, or enable the date of the draw to be determined.
 Mandatory Conditions Conditions that must be attached to a licence.
 This may apply to all Premises Licences, to a class of Premises Licence or licences for specified circumstances.
-Members Club A club that must have at least 25 members be established and conducted 'wholly or mainly' for purposes other than gaming • be permanent in nature not established to make commercial profit Non commercial event controlled by its members equally.
+Members Club A club that must have at least 25 members be established and conducted 'wholly or mainly' for purposes other than gaming be permanent in nature not established to make commercial profit Non commercial event • controlled by its members equally.
 Non commercial event An event where all the money raised at the event, including entrance fees, goes entirely to purposes that are not for private gain.
-Non Commercial Society A society established and conducted: Non Commercial Society for charitable purposes for the purpose of enabling participation in, or of supporting, sport athletics or a cultural activity; or • for any other non-commercial purpose other than that of private gain.
+Non Commercial Society A society established and conducted: for charitable purposes • for the purpose of enabling participation in, or of supporting, sport athletics or a cultural activity; or for any other non-commercial purpose other than that of private gain.
 Occasional Use Notice Betting may be permitted on a 'track' without the need for a full Premises Licence.
-Off Course Betting Betting that takes place other than at a track, i.e. at a licensed betting shop.
-Off Course Betting - Tracks Betting that takes place in self contained betting premises within the track premises providing facilities for off course betting, i.e. on other events, not just those taking place on the track.
+Off Course Betting Betting that takes place other than at a track, i.e. at a licensed - betting shop.
+Off Course Betting - Tracks Betting that takes place in self contained betting premises • within the track premises providing facilities for off course betting, i.e. on other events, not just those taking place on the track.
 Normally operate only on race days.
-On Course Betting - Tracks Betting that takes place on a track while races are taking Operating Licenses place Licence to permit individuals and companies to provide Operating Licences facilities for certain types of gambling.
+On Course Betting - Tracks Betting that takes place on a track while races are taking on course county place Operating Licences Licence to permit individuals and companies to provide - politing Electrons facilities for certain types of gambling.
 They may authorise remote or non-remote gambling.
-Permits Authorisation to provide a gambling facility where the stakes · ········ and prizes are very low or gambling is not the main function of the premises.
-Personal Licence l · · · · · · · · · · · · · · · · · · · Formal authorisation to individuals who control facilities for gambling or are able to influence the outcome of gambling.
-Pool Betting - Tracks Pool Betting - Tracks gambling or are able to influence the outcome of gambling.
+Permits Authorisation to provide a gambling facility where the stakes remmts and prizes are very low or gambling is not the main function of the premises.
+Personal Licence Formal authorisation to individuals who control facilities for gambling or are able to influence the outcome of gambling.
 These cannot be held by companies.
-Pool Betting - Tracks Premises gambling or are able to influence the outcome of gambling.These cannot be held by companies.Betting offered at a horse racecourse by the Tote and at a - gambling or are able to influence the outcome of gambling.
-These cannot be held by companies.
-Betting offered at a horse racecourse by the Tote and at a dog track by the holder of the premises licence for the track Premises gambling or are able to influence the outcome of gambling.
-These cannot be held by companies.
-Betting offered at a horse racecourse by the Tote and at a dog track by the holder of the premises licence for the track Defined as including 'any place'.
-It is for this Licensing - gambling or are able to influence the outcome of gambling.
-These cannot be held by companies.
-Betting offered at a horse racecourse by the Tote and at a dog track by the holder of the premises licence for the track Defined as including 'any place'.
+Pool Betting - Tracks Betting offered at a horse racecourse by the Tote and at a dog track by the holder of the premises licence for the track Premises Defined as including 'any place'.
 It is for this Licensing Authority to decide whether different parts of a building can be properly regarded as being separate premises.
-Licence to authorise the provision of gaming facilities on Premises gambling or are able to influence the outcome of gambling.
-These cannot be held by companies.
-Betting offered at a horse racecourse by the Tote and at a dog track by the holder of the premises licence for the track Defined as including 'any place'.
-It is for this Licensing Authority to decide whether different parts of a building can be properly regarded as being separate premises.
+Premises Licence Licence to authorise the provision of gaming facilities on casino premises, bingo premises, betting premises, including tracks, adult gaming centres and family entertainment centres , it is the first gamen great and the first control control